-- Two swivels, including a center swivel on the base of the trap, will be required for all ground set foothold traps.
-For details, visit: fwp.mt.gov/hunting/trapping. - Beginning Oct.
-1, 2020, a hunter or trapper who has completed a transfer form may have a representative present the hide and skull to a Montana FWP official for inspection.
-See mandatory reporting requirements section for details. - Collared wolves can be lawfully taken, but they provide important information for monitoring populations and managing livestock depredations. - A wolf harvest must be reported within 24 hours. - Any Wolf Management Unit (WMU) can close upon a 24-hour notice.
+- Persons can take up to 20 wolves with no more than 10 via hunting and no more than 10 via trapping (maximum harvest of 20 wolves per person).
+For hunting a separate license is required for each wolf.
+For trapping, only a Trapping License is required. - Two swivels, including a center swivel on the base of the trap, will be required for all ground set foothold traps.
+For details, visit: fwp.mt.gov/hunt/trapping - Collared wolves can be lawfully taken, but they provide important information for monitoring populations and managing livestock depredations. - A wolf harvest must be reported within 24 hours.